magento/devdocs/guides/v2.0/ext-best-practices/admin-ui-ux/ext-best-practices_admin_FAQ.md

 ____

-####What are the rules about using the left-navigation "slide-out panels" in the Admin panel?
+####What are the rules about using the left-navigation "slide-out panels" in the Admin?

 ____